 Impulse control disorder and substance use disorder share some similar features.
 For instance, both of them are characterized by a lack of control and deep compulsion - over the use of drugs and alcohol or over a particular behavior.
 You might also experience cravings to start using drugs and carry out a particular behavior.
 Both disorders could also influence the dopaminergic reward system in the brain.

 Impulse control disorder also tends to co-occur often with other mental health disorders, including but not limited to anxiety disorders and depression.
 This is why the NIH - the National Institutes of Health - reported that about 82 percent of people with impulse control disorder also have co-occurring depressive disorders or substance use disorders.

 It is recommended that you seek dual diagnosis treatment to manage all of the disorders that you have been struggling with simultaneously so that one does not cause the other to recur in the future.

 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-CRST Behavioral Health Department CRST Four Bands Healing Center is a facility in Eagle Butte, SD providing services in and around Dewey County.
+CRST Behavioral Health Department CRST Four Bands Healing Center is a rehab program providing services in and around Dewey County.

 They provide a wide range of services, settings and treatment approaches such as:Medications For Psychiatric Disorders, Outpatient Drug Rehab, Substance Abuse Counseling Approach.